 Singer and songwriter.
 Broadcaster.
 Performer, producer, poet, and playwright.
 Multi-instrumentalist and Mountie.
 Hawksley Workman is all of these things and others – an ambitious, ever-busy global ambassador of Canadian culture and creativity.
 The pun on the surname?
 It’s just too easy.

-A staple of the Canadian arts scene for over 17 years, Workman boasts a catalogue of 16 solo releases showcasing his now signature spectrum of sonic influence, from cabaret to electro-pop to anthemic rock and plenty in between.
+A staple of the Canadian arts scene for over 20 years, Workman boasts a catalogue of 15 solo releases showcasing his now signature spectrum of sonic influence, from the most interesting folk music to cabaret to anthemic rock and plenty in between.
 The accolades amassed include JUNO nods and wins and widespread critical acclaim.
 Many titles were self-recorded by Workman in his basement studio, long before home recording rigs’ rise to ubiquity.

-A slight departure from past musical feats, Workman’s latest project is no less ambitious or creative.
-Based on the lyrics of a song from his holiday album of the same name, Hawksley readies to release a children’s illustrated book titled Almost a Full Moon, a warm-hearted tale of family, community, food and home.
+A slight departure from past musical feats, Workman released a children’s illustrated book titled Almost a Full Moon, a warm-hearted tale of family, community, food and home.
 A story of a boy and his grandmother on a cold winter’s night, his words are beautifully complemented with the rich illustrations of Jensine Eckwall, who helps brings beauty and a hint of magic to Workman’s evocative lyrics.
 Together, they create a world and a night that will enchant readers of all ages.
-Almost a Full Moon was published September 2016 by Penguin Random House Canada and coincides with the 15th anniversary of the full length Christmas album.
+Almost a Full Moon was published September 2016 by Tundra Books (a division of Penguin Random House).

 Hawksley Workman is many things to many people in many places, but primarily, he’s a student of the human psyche; an artist in the purest sense of the word, constantly finding fresh and interesting ways to frame and share the world – the people we are and the things we encounter.
 It’s a virtually bottomless well of ideas for a man with virtually endless imagination and creative outlets.